ibm-cloud-docs/discovery-data/known-issues.md

            ```
            {: pre}

     The issue is fixed with the 4.0.8 release.
-(You still cannot backup the Discovery service by using the OADP utility, but the OADP utility can successfully backup other services when Discovery is installed.)
+(You still cannot back up the Discovery service by using the OADP utility, but the OADP utility can successfully back up other services when Discovery is installed.)

 -   `Deployed` status of resources fluctuates after the 4.0.7 upgrade is completed.